LAUREN M. SEYLER

 Conferences and Workshops

-2016 STEM Teaching Essentials: Developing Assessments that Engage Students in Three-dimensional Learning (20 September 2016; Michigan State University; East Lansing, Michigan).
+2016 STEM Teaching Essentials: Developing Assessments that Engage Students in Three-dimensional Learning.
+East Lansing, Michigan.

-2015 Re-conceptualizing the Origin of Life (9-13 November 2015; Carnegie Institution for Science; Washington, District of Columbia).
+2015 Re-conceptualizing the Origin of Life.
+Washington, District of Columbia.

-2014 Early Career Investigator Oceanographic Research Cruise Training (31 May-June 11 2014; Bermuda Institute of Ocean Sciences; St. George’s, Bermuda).
+2014 Early Career Investigator Oceanographic Research Cruise Training.
+St. George’s, Bermuda.

-2013 Joint EU-US Theoretical and Practical Training Course on Marine Bioinformatics, (16-29 June 2013; Delaware Biotechnology Institute).
+2013 Joint EU-US Theoretical and Practical Training Course on Marine Bioinformatics.
+Newark, Delaware.

 Association for the Sciences of Limnology and Oceanography